How You're Ruining Your Vision Without Even Realizing It

 Several eye doctors told us that if you stare at your phone or a computer screen all day, practice 20-20-20 to reduce eye strain: "Every 20 minutes, look away from screens and focus about 20 feet in front of you for 20 seconds," explains Elmquist.
 And don't forget to blink.
 "Blinking regularly is also critical for cleansing and lubricating the surface of the eye," he says.
 "Studies show that we tend to blink less when using a digital device, and the smaller the screen, the less we blink."

-Recommendation: You might need to remember to make blinking a routine.
+The Remedy Rx: You might need to remember to make blinking a routine.
 "Each time you get up to use the restroom or go to a meeting, try to do five complete blinks to remoisten your eyes," suggests Charissa Lee, OD, an optometrist and director of education at Johnson & Johnson Vision.
 "Complete blinking is important to activate your oil glands in your lids and to spread these beneficial oils—and your protective tear film layer—across your eyes."

 You're Giving Yourself Dry Eye Syndrome (DES)